Lake of the Pines – Membership Rules and Regulations

 * No business is to be conducted in any of the facilities or on the common ground, except Lake of the Pines business, unless prior approval is given by the Board of Directors.

 * Reservations may be made by contacting the office.
 Members in good standing are requested to make early reservations to aid the staff in planning.
-When canceling any reservation, a 3 week notice is required to receive a full refund.
+Members and Guests must be 21 and over to rent and someone 21 and over must be present during the entire stay.
+A 50% deposit must be paid within 7 business days to hold the reservation.
+When cancelling any reservation, a 3-week notice is required to receive a full refund.

 Those who do not cancel will be charged for the entire reservation.
-Members scheduling an event MUST be in attendance and will be held responsible for the facilities and any damage related to the actions of any person in attendance.
+Members scheduling an event will be held responsible for the facilities and any damage related to the actions of any person in attendance.
 A written agreement will be signed by the member when arrangements are made for reserving these facilities.
 ALL Association functions will override any other reservation requested or made.
 A security deposit may be required for certain functions.

 The Michigan Dog Law is in effect in Clare County.
 Therefore, all pets must be on a leash not to exceed 6 feet in length and under your immediate control.

 Pets are not to be left unattended, to run loose at any time, to be noisy, or allow in posted areas.
 You are to dispose of all feces and debris from your pet in a trash can or a designated area.